OSGeo/OSGeoLive-doc/quickstart/mapbender_quickstart.rst

 #.
 The application will take a few moments to start up

 ..
 Writing Tip:
-  For images, use a scale of 50% from a 1024x768 display (prefered) or 70% from a 800x600 display.
+  For images, use a scale of 50% from a 1024x768 display (preferred) or 70% from a 800x600 display.
   Images should be stored here:
     https://svn.osgeo.org/osgeo/livedvd/gisvm/trunk/doc/images/screenshots/1024x768/